dart-lang/test/pkgs/test/doc/configuration.md

 given tag run.
 It is useful for precompiling binaries, starting backend services, or provisioning test resources required by the tagged test suite.

-Hooks are always executed as Dart scripts using the active Dart SDK running the test runner, ensuring cross-platform compatibility across Windows, macOS, and Linux.
+Hooks are always executed as Dart scripts.

 If multiple test files use the same tag, the `pre_run` hook executes only once before any matching suites execute.
 If the `pre_run` process exits with a non-zero exit code, the test runner aborts the run.

-A hook can be specified as a Dart script path or as a map with `script` and optional `args`:
+A hook can be specified as a Dart script path or as a map with `script` (a string) and optional `args` (a list of strings):

 ```yaml
 tags: